DigitalProductschool/AI-Makerspace/finetuned_gpt3_virtual_assistants/README.md

 To use the OpenAI API, you will need an API key.
 You can sign up for a free API key at https://beta.openai.com/.

+## Datasets

+The Kaggle's `Mental Health FAQ for Chatbot` dataset which consists of FAQs about mental health can be found <a href='https://www.kaggle.com/datasets/narendrageek/mental-health-faq-for-chatbot'>`here`</a>.

+This dataset contains questions and answeres about mental health which can be used for promt-completion pair corresponding to the training data.

 ## Usage:

 1. Clone this repository to your local machine: